Sarah Matthews (deputy press secretary): Career

 Matthews worked as an intern for Senator Rob Portman and the former House Speaker John Boehner.
 She worked as press secretary of the House Committee on Energy and Commerce and joined Donald Trump’s 2020 presidential campaign in 2019 as a spokesperson.
 Matthews became White House deputy press secretary in 2020.
 She resigned in the wake of the 2021 United States Capitol attack and provided critical testimony during a primetime hearing before the United States House Select Committee on the January 6 Attack in July 2022.

 Following the Trump administration, Matthews served as the communications director for the Republican members of the United States House Select Committee on the Climate Crisis.

 After working in government, Matthews became a senior advisor for the Strategic Management Services company Merrimack Potomac + Charles.
+She is now a contibutor for The Bulwark and appears regularly as a political commentator on MSNOW and CNN.

 Personal life

 Matthews is one of two children born to Jeffrey and Heidi Matthews.
-She has a sister named Emily C. Hyde.
 Her grandfather was George Thomas Matthews (1935-2022), originally from Muskegon, Michigan, who later lived in North Canton, Ohio, and was a career metallurgist and engineer.